 Nothing makes this Rully shine its best more than Castaing Duck Rillettes.
 Enjoy with some crusty bread for appetizers.
 This wine also goes incredibly with grilled asparagus, escargot, and mushroom risotto.
 For more main course concentration, enjoy with steak au poivre, fatty fish like tuna and salmon, roast chicken, or a pork roast.

 At the age of 22, in 1880, Joseph Drouhin settled in Beaune to found his own wine company.
-This young man from Chablis was brave, daring, and with a good head for business, and he aimed to off great quality wines that bore his name.
+This young man from Chablis was brave, daring, with a good head for business, and he aimed to make great quality wines that bore his name.

 It was when his son, Maurice, took over, that the House established a vineyard domaine, acquiring high quality appellations like Clos des Mouches and Clos de Vougeot.
 And when Maurice’s son, Robert, succeeded him in 1857, they introduced “culture raisonée,” which was to do away with pesticides and other chemicals.
 He was one of the first in Burgundy to do so, and he also built a laboratory dedicated to enology, and run by the first woman enologist in Burgundy, Laurence Jobard.